 Volunteer in Cape Verde with Abroad Escape.

 Not sure which project to choose?
 Message us with your dates and interests.
-We’ll recommend the most realistic Cape Verde path before you apply.
+We’ll help you compare childcare, teaching, sports, construction, medical placement, summer camp, turtle conservation and other available Cape Verde options before you apply.

 Is Cape Verde Right for You?